ab2bc/AQY/crates/sui-sdk/README.md

 ### Prerequisites

 Unless otherwise specified, most of these examples assume `Rust` and `cargo` are installed, and that there is an available internet connection.
 The examples connect to the Sui testnet (`https://fullnode.testnet.sui.io:443`) and execute different APIs using the active address from the local wallet.
-If there is no local wallet, it will create one, generate two addresses, set one of them to be active, and it will request 1 SUI from the testnet faucet for the active address.
+If there is no local wallet, it will create one, generate two addresses, set one of them to be active, and it will request 1 AQY from the testnet faucet for the active address.

 ### Running the existing examples